Table of contents

 • Despite the Reserve Bank's best efforts to slow down household spending, we’re still spending up big on discretionary items such as clothes, restaurants, and lifestyle, defying cost of living pressures.

-• Household spending fell 0.5% month-on-month on a current price, seasonally adjusted basis.
+• Household spending rose 0.4% month-on-month on a current price, seasonally adjusted basis.

-• In calendar adjusted, current price terms household spending increased through the year for eight of the nine spending categories.
+• In seasonally adjusted, current price terms, household spending increased for five of the nine spending categories.
 The largest increases were in:

 This chart also shows our savings ratio has now dropped to below pre-pandemic levels as we keep spending our stashed cash to support our lifestyles.